 Our analysis is based on the 1.5°C and 4°C Scenarios outlined in the Sixth Assessment Report issued by the United Nations Intergovernmental Panel on Climate Change.
 As the time axis for analysis, we considered the typical life cycle of real estate assets, and calculated the impact of climate change by approximately the year 2050.
-In this, the first year of our scenario analysis, we used our Housing, In this, the first year of our scenario analysis, we used our Housing, Office Buildings, and Retail Properties businesses as the object of analysis, since these three categories represent the principal focus of the commercial activities of the Mitsui Fudosan Group, and are also likely to be major recipients of climate change impact.
+In this scenario analysis, we used our Housing, Office Buildings, and Retail Properties businesses as the object of analysis, since these three categories represent the principal focus of the commercial activities of the Mitsui Fudosan Group, and are also likely to be major recipients of climate change impact.